audunarn/ANYtimeseries/README.md

 anytimes_gui.main()
 ```

-Another approach is to make some_file.bat and put it on your desktop.
+Another approach is to make <b>some_file.bat</b> and put it on your desktop.
 The contents should look something like this:

 ```batch
 @echo off